 Refreshed and revitalized, I returned to college and earned my highest marks.
 The next summer I traveled back to Africa on paleo-archaeological digs in Kenya and South Africa and, after graduating, spent 55-days training as a wilderness & leadership instructor with Outward Bound in North Carolina.

-In an effort to share these empowering experiences with others I began facilitating outdoor expedition programs in: rock climbing, sea kayaking and backpacking throughout California and Baja, MX, and cultural immersion & community service programs in Ghana, Thailand, Vietnam and Tanzania.
+In an effort to share these empowering experiences with others I began facilitating outdoor expedition programs in rock climbing, sea kayaking and backpacking throughout California and Baja, and cultural immersion & community service programs in Ghana, Thailand, Vietnam and Tanzania.
 The flame that had been lit during my gap year was now a full-fledged fire that I was tending with discipline and intention.

 I have now offered 20+ years of my professional career as a: trip leader, program director and gap year counselor supporting students pursuing experiential education opportunities all over the world.
 With the last decade dedicated specifically to gap year counseling, I have compassionately supported several hundred individuals articulate their goals and plan their gap time.
-Empowering others to move beyond their preconceived limitations remains my primary aspiration and, along with my wife Jane, co-founder of J2Guides, am honered to be one of only a handful of committed educators to achieve the rigorous Professional Gap Year Consultant certification through the Gap Year Association.
+Empowering others to move beyond their preconceived limitations remains my primary aspiration and, along with my wife Jane, co-founder of J2Guides, am honored to be one of only a handful of committed educators to achieve the rigorous Professional Gap Year Consultant certification through the Gap Year Association.

 Jane and I continue to travel with our daughter and visit programs all over the world, most recently visiting: Bali, Costa Rica, England, France, Hawaii, Iceland, Ireland, Italy, and New Zealand.
 I am a proud husband and father, yoga practitioner, skier and an avid trail runner who just completed a 175 mile race over 8 days in the Alps.
-I diligently serve as Co-chair of the Gap Year Association Standards & Accreditation Committee and member of the Board of Advisers, have been a keynote speaker at the USA Gap Year Fairs since 2011, and have presented at HECA, NACAC and GYA conferences.
+I diligently serve as Co-Chair of the Gap Year Association Standards & Accreditation Committee and member of the Board of Advisers, have been a keynote speaker at the USA Gap Year Fairs since 2011, and have presented at HECA, NACAC and GYA conferences.
 I am most humbled to be a founding board member, coach and running buddy of Girls on the Run Western MA.